 1. If I plan to apply for an Individual Nomination Right, do I need to complete an online application form?

 Yes.
 Applicants will need to complete an online application form and also an Individual Nomination Rights (INR) application form, which is available for download from the ESF website.
 The INR application and cheque is submitted in hard copy to ESF Centre.

 2. When can I make an INR application and where do I submit the form?

 3. In what order are the NR applications processed?

 4. How are the INR Nominees prioritised for admissions into ESF schools?

-INR nominees are the fourth priority after Corporate NR nominees, staff’s children and siblings of ESF students.
+INR nominees are the fifth priority after Corporate NR nominees, staff’s children and siblings of ESF students.

 5. Can a company apply for a Nomination Right?